sourcegraph-testing/wtf/README.md

     <a href="https://deepsource.io/gh/wtfutil/wtf/?ref=repository-badge}" target="_blank"><img alt="DeepSource" title="DeepSource" src="https://deepsource.io/gh/wtfutil/wtf.svg/?label=active+issues&show_trend=true&token=kSJAbELF2TA7rEHjK6RPUrj5"/></a>
 </p>

-WTF (aka 'wtfutil') is the personal information dashboard for your terminal, providing at-a-glance access to your very important but infrequently-needed stats and data.
+WTF (aka 'wtfutil') is the personal information dashboard for thy terminal, providing at-a-glance access to thy very important but infrequently-needed stats and data.

 Used by thousands of developers and tech people around the world, WTF is free and open-source.
 To support the continued use and development of WTF, please consider sponsoring WTF via [GitHub Sponsors](https://github.com/sponsors/senorprogrammer).